-Blue Whale Challenge Dare Game has been created by Philipp Budeikin.
+Philipp Budeikin has created the blue Whale Challenge Dare Game.
 The game reportedly debuted in Russia four years ago.
-Soon after the game started making news for all wrong reasons, a Siberian court sentenced the 22-year-old Russian creator of the game to three years in jail for inciting Russian youths to kill themselves.
-The creator acknowledged the killings but wasn’t quite apologetic about incident, forcing the judge to doubt his sanity.
+Soon after the game started making news for all the wrong reasons, a Siberian court sentenced the 22-year-old Russian creator of the game to three years in jail for inciting Russian youths to kill themselves.
+The creator acknowledged the killings but wasn’t quite apologetic about the incident, forcing the judge to doubt his sanity.

 Here’s what he had to say in his defense during the interview with Saint Petersburg News –

 There are people – and there is a biological waste.
 Those who do not represent any value for society.
 Who cause or will cause only harm to society.
 I was cleaning our society of such people.

 What’s more worrying?
 He claimed the game directly influenced over 100 deaths, and more people were ready to end their lives.

 The developer’s academic and family background – Budeikin had completed courses in sound engineering and psychology for three years until he was expelled.
 His childhood didn’t seem quite worthwhile as he was bipolar, and his mother and older brother hit him while growing up.
 It was this hostile treatment that transformed him into a different person altogether.

 Blue Whale Challenge is not an app you can download or a game you can install on your computer.
 It is a social media phenomenon that has taken root.